 The rest of FIG. 15 consists of several "special" effects which need to be described.
 By "special", we mean to imply "beyond the obvious set of toy locomotive remote control effects-perhaps, such as "bell", "horn", "uncoupler", "overhead blinking light", etc. These common effects are alluded to be effects blocks 1513, 1514 . . . and so forth.
 The first of these "special" effects to be described is "sequence", 1515.
 The "sequence" option is used in the following way: when the "sequence" option has been selected by the proper combination of 107, 509, 512-515, then "sequence enable" signal 1505 is activated.
-What this does is set up the on-board electronic state generator FIG. 5 to no longer respond to power interruptions on AC power signal 1201 with state changes which would have sequenced the locomotive through its normal direction changes. superimposed on the basic AC power, and 1231 which 15 Instead of responding to 1201, the on-board electronic state generator will respond to changes is the "sequence" signal 1506 coming from the sequence effect 1515.
-The "sequence" signal 1506 will be activated every time the "operate" signal 1226 is activated-so 20 long as the "sequence" effect is activated (sequence enable, 1505 activated.)
+What this does is set up the on-board electronic state generator FIG. 5 to no longer respond to power interruptions on AC power signal 1201 with state changes which would have sequenced the locomotive through its normal direction changes.
+Instead of responding to 1201, the on-board electronic state generator will respond to changes is the "sequence" signal 1506 coming from the sequence effect 1515.
+The "sequence" signal 1506 will be activated every time the "operate" signal 1226 is activated-so long as the "sequence" effect is activated (sequence enable, 1505 activated.)